 Pursuant to his previous employment agreement dated June 6, 2016, Mr. McClymont has received certain RSU and stock option grants in 2016, 2017, 2018 and 2019.
 For 2020, Mr. McClymont received a mix of PSUs and RSUs as his equity awards.
 Mr. McClymont's equity awards outstanding as of December 31, 2020 and their respective exercise prices and expiration dates are set forth above in "Outstanding Equity Awards at 2020 Fiscal Year-End".
 Pursuant to the McClymont Agreement, Mr. McClymont was and is eligible to receive in each of 2020, 2021 and 2022, equity awards each with an aggregate grant date fair market value equal to \$1,450,000.
 The annual equity awards were and will be comprised of a mix of equity vehicles, including PSUs, which will vest following the public disclosure of the Company's financial results for the second year following the grant year, and RSUs, which will vest in three equal installments on the first three anniversaries of the date of grant, subject to Mr. McClymont's continued employment.
-With respect to the PSUs, the number of Common Shares that Mr. McClymont may receive upon settlement depends upon achievement of pre-specified performance metrics over a three-year performance period and ranges from 0% to 175% of the PSUs granted.
-The terms of the PSUs granted to Mr. McClymont's employment agreement is not renewed upon the expiration of his employment term, Mr. McClymont would be entitled to (i) the accelerated vesting of his granted and outstanding options and RSUs to August 8, 2022 and (ii) the vesting of his granted and outstanding PSUs equal to the (x) the Company's performance as of the last trading day before the change-in-control event or (y) to the extent the performance conditions remain applicable, actual performance as of the end of the applicable performance period.
+With respect to the PSUs, the number of Common Shares that Mr. McClymont may receive upon settlement depends upon achievement of prespecified performance metrics over a three-year performance period and ranges from 0% to 175% of the PSUs granted.
+The terms of the PSUs granted to Mr. McClymont are described in the "Compensation Discussion and Analysis" section above.
+If, within 24 months following a change-in-control, Mr. McClymont's employment agreement is not renewed upon the expiration of his employment term, Mr. McClymont would be entitled to (i) the accelerated vesting of his granted and outstanding options and RSUs to August 8, 2022 and (ii) the vesting of his granted and outstanding PSUs equal to the (x) the Company's performance as of the last trading day before the change-in-control event or (y) to the extent the performance conditions remain applicable, actual performance as of the end of the applicable performance period.